 Employee, Guest, and Visitor Disability Accommodation Requests

 Associate Vice President, Administration

-All requests for accommodations from Union County College employees, guests, and visitors, pursuant to Section 504 or the ADA, should be directed to Vincent Lotano, the Section 504 Administrator and ADA Coordinator.
+All requests for accommodations from Union College employees, guests, and visitors, pursuant to Section 504 or the ADA, should be directed to Vincent Lotano, the Section 504 Administrator and ADA Coordinator.
 All matters, other than student accommodation requests and complaints, also may be directed to Vincent Lotano.